 Wow, has it really been six months?
 Sorry about that.
 But I have lots of photos and news and other fun stuff to make up for my tardiness!

 First, a house update.
 Since you last saw it, I’ve done quite a lot.
 The kitchen is now almost complete.
 My bedroom… has a nice (art decoish) bed!
-(But there’s still a lot to do upstairs).
+(But there’s still a lot to do upstairs with my carpet and carpet cleaning from carpet cleaning jacksonville fl).
 My conservatory is empty!
 I spent about 10 hours this weekend, dusting, scrubbing (with bleach and rubber gloves!), drilling holes, and doing all sorts of various man-about-the-house type tasks — I hope it shows in the photos (for more photos, hit up Flickr).

 But most importantly, my new table arrived!
 Basically, I don’t fit under normal-sized desks.
 For the last 15 years or so, I’ve worked from a big slab of wood nailed between two wardrobes.
 I’ve always wanted a proper table, though — something solid, something that will outlive me and become an heirloom/antique.
 So… I approached an oak master craftsman and asked him to make me a 7-foot-long monastery-style table.
 The base is made from few-centuries-old reclaimed French oak, recovered from a chateau that was about to be knocked down.
 The top is “cat’s paw” (pippy) oak — I don’t think it’s reclaimed, though.
 The top is made from just three planks!
 (This doubles the price, or something stupid).
 It’s finished with some light oil, and bee’s wax — no varnish.

 Everyone who sees the table seems compelled to just stop, stare, and… stroke.
 It feels so good.
 If you’re in the area, you’re cordially invited to come and stroke it.